-MTH 274 - Calculus II 4 credits
+MTH 264-Calculus II

-Covers vectors in three dimensions, definite integrals, methods of integration, indeterminate forms, partial differentiation, and multiple integrals.
+Continues the study of calculus of algebraic and transcendental functions including rectangular, polar, and parametric graphing, indefinite and definite integrals, methods of integration, and power series along with applications.
 Designed for mathematical, physical, and engineering science programs.
-Prerequisite: MTH 273 or equivalent.
-(Credit will not be awarded for more than one of MTH 174, MTH 176 or MTH 274.)
+Prerequisite: Completion of MTH 263: Calculus I or equivalent with a grade of C or better.
 Lecture 4 hours per week.